Public-Health-Scotland/CAPTND/README.md

 Make sure to open the project file and pull the latest version from ‘main’ via Git/GitHub each time you want to work on CAPTND.
 A Git command cheatsheet can be found here.
 All required functions and packages are loaded on start-up via the .Rprofile file (this will require continual maintenance as the project develops).

+## Programming Approach

+Column names have been defined within objects so that all column names are defined within one script (./setup/new_colnames.R) and, if necessary, can be easily modified in the future without having to update all scripts that use that column.
+This approach required the use of non-standard evaluation  techniques such as `!!sym()` to call the object strings as symbols and `:=` (a.k.a. walrus case).

 ## Script Layout